 Federal Financial aid eligibility is established once students have shown, through the Free Application for Federal Student Aid (FAFSA) and additional documentation, that the criteria below has been satisfied:

 - Applicants must have applied for admission to UTB.
-Contact the Admissions Office for more details.
+Contact Admissions for more details.

 - Applicants must have a valid Social Security Number.